This website is newly developed, and it is updating constantly by Greek Cruise's Port Members.

-Faikas: Τhe son of Poseidon and Corcyra, from whom comes the name “the island of the Faikes” (also spelt Phaeceans).
+Faikas: Τhe son of Poseidon and Corcyra, from whom come the name “the island of the Faikes” (also spelt Phaeceans).

 Harpi - Drepani: translates as 'harp' and 'scythe' - names given to Corfu in ancient times due to its shape.

-Scheria: The Homeric island, which was settled by the Phaeceans, descendants of Nausithos, offspring of Poseidon, when they deserted their former homeland.
+Scheria: The Homeric island, which was settled by the Phaeceans, descendants of Nausithos, offspring of Poseidon, when they deserted their former homeland Hyperia

-The Spianada.
-Spianada square is considered the largest square in all of Greece.
-It is located opposite the old fortress and is surrounded by impressive buildings, such as the English Palace and the two building complexes with the arches (“Stroll”) the Liston.
+The square Spianada is considered the largest square in all of Greece.
+It is located opposite the Old Fortress and is surrounded by impressive buildings, such as the English Palace and the Liston.

 Liston.
 It is the most famous sidewalk of Corfu and centers the city life for hundreds of years.
 The old mansions that form big arches, apses on their ground floor are their trademarks.

 The Kremasti square with its elaborate rock well.
 Here there are many restaurants that will offer you the traditional delicacies of the local cuisine, whilst you can ever enjoy the traditional drinks of Corfu.